JackAubrey/functional-programming/README_12_Introducation_Reactive_Programming.md

 This is called a callback hell.
 RXJava solves this problem by working on observer design pattern.

 ### Push vs Pull
+In general most loved programming model is request response model which is a pull based mechanism where a server sends back the response after processing the request.
+**In RXJava everything is push based** however we can achieve push mechanism from CallBacks but RXJava makes it very simple using **observables**.
+Take a look to CallBackPushDemo on "courses.basics_strong.reactive.section16" package.

 ### Observer Design Pattern